-Information for patients
+Information for patients from the Renal Dialysis Access Team

 This leaflet will explain what an arteriovenous graft is, and how it is inserted and used.

 Why am I having a graft inserted?

 You are having a graft inserted to allow adequate access to your blood for haemodialysis.
 Grafts are used when a person's blood vessels are too small and fragile to be used for a fistula.
 Grafts have a reduced infection and complication risk compared with a tunnelled dialysis line.